DrSmithFr/ytseries/README.md

 ### Git

-Follow [the documentation](documentation/who-to-git.md) to learn who to use git on this project.
+ - Follow [the documentation](documentation/who-to-git.md) to learn who to use git on this project.
-Please use the [git configuration](documentation/git-config.md) of this project.
+ - Please use the [git configuration](documentation/git-config.md) of this project.

-#### Git Hooks

 Git hooks exist as simple text files in your `/hooks` directory.
 They are inject inside `.git/hooks` using symbolic link.

-#### pre-commit hook
+#### pre-commit checkup

-This will run syntactic checkup over the all code base
+- JS console.log finder
+- PHP dump finder
+- Merge tag finder
-- PSR-4 checkup
+- PSR-2 checkup
 - PHP Mess Detector Checkup
 - TsLint checkup

-This hook is triggered with:
-- Commit
-- Amend
+- Affected file lister

-- Merge Resolve
+Checks will run only over the committed code base

 ## Every day usage